Below we have mentioned some common types of lubricants and their applications:

 Dry lubricants and their applications are recommended in the following situations:

-- Dry lubricants are suitable for use on threaded rods, locks, and hinges.
+- Dry lubricants are suitable for threaded rods, locks, and hinges.

 - They are ideal for lubricating tiny parts that cannot be clogged with grease or surrounding surfaces that must be kept clean.

-- Dry lubricants are a good choice when you need to lubricate a surface that must not attract dust or dirt.
+- Dry lubricants are an excellent choice to lubricate surfaces that do not attract dust or dirt.

 - Dry lubricants are also practical when surfaces may be exposed to extremely high temperatures or pressures, as oils may start to oxidise under such conditions.